- To stimulate curiosity, interest, and enjoyment of History amongst pupils.

-In July 2017, we ran a three-day visit to Berlin with focus on the Cold War and life in the GDR.
+In July 2017, we ran a three-day visit to Berlin with a focus on the Cold War and life in the GDR.
 In 2019 this was expanded to a 5 day trip that also visited several sites linked to the perpetration of the Holocaust.

 In December 2017, our Sixth Form took a two-day trip to London which included visits to Parliament and several Museums.

 The Department has established links with the Holocaust Education Trust.
-In November, two Sixth Form students are invited to take part in a three-day course: Lessons from Auschwitz.
+In November, each year, at least two Sixth Form students are invited to take part in a three-day course: Lessons from Auschwitz.

 In December 2017, the Department was the venue for a temporary exhibition on the life of Anne Frank, this was organised through the Anne Frank Trust and in 2018 we organised a day trip to visit the Anne Frank House Museum in Amsterdam.

 Joint Head of Humanities (History)